edgi-govdata-archiving/eis-WARC-archiver/README.md

 # EIS Archiver
-This repository will describe the tools used to successfully Archive a given set of webpages.
-This is was developed for EPA's EIS documents serving catalogue, but it is generalized enough to be used for any webpage.
+This repository will describe the tools used to successfully archive a given set of webpages.
+This is developed for EPA's EIS documents serving catalogue, but it is generalized enough to be used for any webpage.

 The process involves 3 major steps: